hundredtonmantis/hundredtonmantis.github.io/_posts/2018-10-12-Second-Post.md

 ***

-So, while I will continue to enjoy my customized i3 Window Manager setup; I am using the standard Ubuntu LTS install, I have install Chromium, and I have installed Sublime Text for my editor.
-Because that is the recommended options for this course and
-I don't need to be fighting to use my entire choice of weapons right now.
+So, while I will continue to enjoy my customized i3 Window Manager setup; I am using the standard Ubuntu LTS install, I have installed Chromium for my development learning browser, and I have installed Sublime Text for my learning editor.
+Because that is the recommended options for this course and I don't need to be fighting to use my entire choice of weapons right now.
 I need to be completing this web development course.

 That's all for now but I plan to write a little more on this subject in a later post.